-Exams are closed book and usually include four or five sections in order of ascending difficulty: definitions/true-false, multiple choice, and short answers.
-Exams will be administered in Canvas.
-Students may bring a one-page (double-sided) and handwritten "cheat sheet" to use as a reference during the exam.
+Exams are closed-book and usually include four or five sections in order of ascending difficulty: definitions/true-false, multiple choice, and fill in the blank.
+Exams will be administered in Canvas using Honorlock.
+Students may bring a one-page, double-sided, and handwritten "cheat sheet" to use as a reference during the exam.
 Students may be required to show a current student ID with a photo at each exam.